initzion/hackjaipur/README.md

 ![SentimentZION Thumbnail](https://github.com/initzion/hackjaipur/blob/master/assets/img/thumbnailhj.jpg)
  https://www.youtube.com/watch?v=PdQlbfJ3SBY&feature=youtu.be

+## Rightly said, Diversity is the inclusion of all individuals as technology and that is where our website focuses on!!!

+## What am I seeing?
+Graphs that depict the analysis of the sentiments of the people.

+## What is the source of the data collection?
+These data are collected from the comments of social media sites like YouTube, Twitter, and Reddit.

+## How is the data analyzed?
+The most important part of our website is the analysis of the data.
+The comments that are retrieved are analyzed through a sentimental analysis model which rates the comments from a scale of -1 to 1. -1 being most negative, 0 being neutral and 1 being most positive.

+## How far is the data correct?
+The data is as efficient as it could be.
+The comments are analyzed through text blob Natural Language Processing(NLP).
+So the output is quite efficient.

+## What is the significance?
+Most social networks project the views of the most vocal but a minority of users on their platforms, however, the majority of the users' opinion is not taken into consideration.
+That is where our website effects the most.

+## The comments are updating!
+Are the graphs getting updated?
+Yes, the graphs are the live visual representation of the comments.
+As the comments get updated, the graphs to get updated.
+Sentiment Analysis

  ## :pencil: Note
  Edit 2 files "youtube.py" , "senti.py" and "Reddit.py"
  Enter your own api-key if you dont have one visit: